6 Exciting Travel Jobs [Work Abroad Without Experience]

 The TEFL (Teaching English as a Foreign language) course can be done either online or in person.
 I did my course with The TEFL Academy and can highly recommend them.
 I did a lot of research into which company to go with.
 These guys won multiple awards last year as well as being competitive in their prices.
 The 168-hour course is a Level 5 Ofqual (UK government) regulated qualification and is recognised worldwide.

 Once you have your TEFL certification you can start applying to schools whether in person or online.
 Your base pay will be dependent on the level of experience you have in teaching and other factors like previous education.
 You can read about Kat’s experience teaching English in Vietnam.

 Being a tour leader is the ultimate job that pays you to travel.
 You are responsible for leading groups who have paid to travel to a certain destination in the world.
-Which means you get paid to show them this place!
+This means you get paid to show them this place!
 The pay isn’t great, but the places you see are potentially unending depending on the company you work for.
 The majority of companies provide all food, accommodation and activity expenses.

 There’s a difference between being a tour leader and a tour guide.
 Louise, who works as a tour leader explains just the difference in this post on how to become an overland tour leader.
 I talk about Louise as my coolest friend.
 She’s driven from the tip of South American to Alaska and back and well as having driven from China to England.
 I mean, come on… How many people can say they have done that?